Best Bulk SMS Provider in Australia: 2026 Comparison

 Enterprise-grade · 85+ integrations · Multi-channel messaging · Global reach

 MessageMedia, now operating under the Sinch MessageMedia brand following Sinch's acquisition, is one of Australia's largest and most established messaging platforms.
-It's the go-to choice for large enterprises that need deep integration with major CRM and e-commerce platforms.
+Its pitch is breadth of native CRM and e-commerce connectors, though it comes at a significantly higher cost than Mobile Message at every volume.

 The standout feature is the integration ecosystem — MessageMedia claims 85+ integrations including Salesforce, HubSpot, Microsoft Dynamics 365, NetSuite, Adobe Campaign, Shopify, BigCommerce, WooCommerce, Mailchimp, and Klaviyo.
 The platform also supports multi-channel messaging across SMS, WhatsApp, Facebook Messenger, and Instagram from a unified inbox.